5 Star Service

 Full information about configuring the Secure Thermostat and associating it with the Secure receivers is shown in APNT-20: Configuring the Secure Thermostat and Receiver

 The Secure 2-Channel Receiver includes a Fail Safe mode that prevents the receiver staying ON if it loses contact with the Secure Thermostat.
-The receiver can only enter Fail Safe mode when the receiver's channel is On - it does not get activated when the channel is OFF.

 In normal operation the Secure Thermostat sends a signal to the receiver's channel that it is associated with every 45-50 minutes.
 If the receiver channel does not receive this signal, the receiver will go into Fail Safe mode after 60 minutes.